Pennsylvania State Leaders “Step Up” to Take on Locally Driven Policymaking

 Image for:

-Alex Blandford oversees and executes the CSG Justice Center's health policy portfolio and works to improve access to health care for people in the criminal justice system through federal, state, and local policy.
+Alex Blandford oversaw and executed the CSG Justice Center's health policy portfolio and worked to improve access to health care for people in the criminal justice system through federal, state, and local policy.
 Prior to joining the CSG Justice Center,

 ...